edwinb-ai/LeastSquaresSVM/docs/src/example1.md

 ```

-As you can see, it is fairly easy to use `Elysivm` together with MLJ.
+As you can see, it is fairly easy to use `LeastSquaresSVM` together with MLJ.
 We got a good
 accuracy result and this proves that the implementation is actually correct.
 This
 dataset is commonly used as a benchmark dataset to test new algorithms.